ajstewartlang/RUM_TidyTuesday_2020/README.md

 https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-06-25

-You can download the data into your R session with:
+You can download the data into your R session and map it onto a variable called `ufo_sightings` with:

 `library(tidyverse)`\
 `ufo_sightings <- read_csv("https://bit.ly/3bQTJAV")`